Chapter 20:

 Terrence snapped, "No, you bloody dingus—the map she’s holding."

 I stepped over to her and gently pried it from her hand.
-It wasn’t paper like the others I’d seen.
-It was a stained, translucent blue glass.
+It wasn’t paper like the one I had, It was a stained, translucent blue glass.

 Unlike the standard parchment maps, this one was different.
 It displayed only a small radius of the current area and glowed faintly with points of light, each one representing someone nearby.